Supert/shibari/TUTORIAL.md

 ### 3b.0.
 Start from a scratch

-Revert changes to your project you've made in chapter 3a.
+Revert changes to the project you made in chapter 3a.

 ### 3b.1.
 Prepare your model

-Let's break our model in two nodes: player node stores player score, and UI node stores resources and localization info.
+Let's break our model into two nodes: player node stores player score, and UI node stores resources and localization info.

 Make two new classes: